 These Native American Women Are Claiming the Space They Deserve in Art and History

-Since this time, female Native American makers have been becoming more and more recognized for not only their artistic endeavors, but for preserving their histories and earning the respect they deserve from their trades.
-Today, 75 percent of Native American art comes from the Gallup, New Mexico area, where Tanner’s Indian Arts is located, and where Emerald Tanner works with Native American women to promote their work and traditions.
-"We like to continue their stories, and we work with generations of artists that learned from their mothers and grandmothers," says Tanner.
+Since then, female Native American makers have become more and more recognized for not only their artistic endeavors, but also for preserving their histories and earning the respect they deserve from their trades.
+Today, 75% of Native American art comes from the Gallup, New Mexico area, where Tanner works with Native American women to promote their work and traditions.
+"We like to continue their stories, and we work with generations of artists who learned from their mothers and grandmothers," says Tanner.
 "It's not uncommon for us to work with artists where my grandfather worked with their grandfather."

-Travel + Leisure talked with five Native American women makers who are carrying on their cultures and traditions, and earning the respect they deserve along the way.
+Travel + Leisure spoke with five Native American women makers who are carrying on their cultures and traditions, and earning the respect they deserve along the way.